gabriel/YOCView/README.md

 ## What if I need to access the view's controller?

-`self.viewController` will return the view controller it's contained in.
+In your view, `self.viewController` will return the view controller it's in.

 ## Why does YOCView subclass YOView?